-Precision Aviation Group, Inc. enters into a definitive agreement to acquire PTB Group
+Precision Aviation Group, Inc. Enters Into a Definitive Agreement to Acquire PTB Group

-ATLANTA, Aug.
-23, 2022 /PRNewswire/ -- Atlanta-based Precision Aviation Group, Inc. (PAG), a leading provider of products and value-added services to the aerospace and defense industries, announces that they have entered into a definitive agreement to acquire PTB Group (PTB).
+NEW YORK, Aug.
+23, 2022 /PRNewswire/ -- GenNx360 Capital Partners ("GenNx360") announced today that its portfolio company, Atlanta-based Precision Aviation Group, Inc. ("PAG"), a leading provider of products and value-added services to the aerospace and defense industries, has entered into a definitive agreement to acquire PTB Group (PTB).
+PTB is listed on the Australian Securities Exchange (ASX: PTB) and the transaction is currently scheduled to close in the 4th quarter of 2022, post receiving required shareholder and regulatory approvals.

-Stephen Smith, PTB's Managing Director and CEO said, "We are pleased to be entering into this binding transaction with PAG and believe they will be a good future owner of the Company who will be committed to continuing to expand our products and services and ensuring continued opportunities for our workforce of approximately 150 people.
+Stephen Smith, PTB's Managing Director and CEO said, "We are pleased to be entering into this definitive agreement with PAG and believe they will be a good future owner of the Company.
+PAG is committed to continuing to expand our products and services and ensuring continued opportunities for our workforce of approximately 150 people.
 PAG has a shared vision with PTB, and I see an exciting future ahead."

+"Our interest in PTB is a continuation of the PAG strategy to increase the company's repair portfolio through synergistic acquisitions and to better serve our customers.
+This investment would be the seventh PAG bolt-on executed under GenNx360's ownership", said Pratik Rajeevan, GenNx360 Principal on the transaction.

 PTB Group is an ASX listed aviation company which provides the following services globally: